MarieHughes93/dnd/notes.md

     new
         - fuctional
     show
-        -link to membership index
         - links for owner to edit and delete
 Campaign Memberships <--- change to membership >
     index
-        -Unable to autoload constant CampaignMembershipsController
-        - check for list of users with profile link Refactor& finishing touches -
+        - list of users with their selected monster with profile link and monster link Refactor& finishing touches -
         Add validations
             - integer on integers, username is uniq, spec file, seed data